harness/developer-hub/docs/chaos-engineering/technical-reference/architecture.md

 ## Harness execution plane

-**Harness Execution Plane** contains the components responsible for orchestrating the chaos injection in the target resources.
-They get installed in the Chaos Infrastructure containing the control plane.
-It consists of Chaos Delegate Infrastructure components like Workflow controller, subscriber, event tracker, etc and Litmus Backend Execution Infrastructure components like ChaosExperiment CR, ChaosEngine CR, etc.
+**Harness Execution Plane** contains the components responsible for orchestrating the chaos injection into the target resources.
+These components are installed through the chaos infrastructure.
+The Kubernetes execution plane consists of chaos delegate infrastructure components like workflow controllers, subscribers, event trackers, etc., and backend execution infrastructure components like ChaosExperiment CR, ChaosEngine CR, etc.

 ## Chaos access

 Chaos access components help facilitate the chaos injection, and enable chaos automation for target resources.
-Some of the important components in chaos access listed below.
+Some of the important components of chaos access are listed below.

-- **Workflow controller**: The Argo Workflow Controller responsible for the creation of chaos experiment.
+- **Workflow controller**: The Argo Workflow Controller responsible for the creation of the chaos experiment.

-- **Subscriber**: Serves as the link between the Chaos Execution Plane and the Control Plane.
-It has a few distinct responsibilities such as performing health check of all the components in Chaos Execution Plane, creation of a chaos experiment CR from a chaos experiment template, watching for chaos experiment events during its execution, and sending the chaos experiment result to the Control Plane.
+- **Subscriber**: Serves as the link between the **chaos execution plane** and the **control plane**.
+Its responsibilities include performing a health check on all the components in the chaos execution plane, creating a chaos experiment CR from a chaos experiment template, watching for chaos experiment events during its execution, and sending the chaos experiment result to the control plane.

-- **Event tracker**: An optional component that is capable of triggering automated chaos experiment runs based on a set of defined conditions for any given resources in the cluster.
-It is a controller that manages EventTrackerPolicy CR, which is basically the set of defined conditions that is validated by Event Tracker.
-If the current state of the tracked resources match with the state defined in the EventTrackerPolicy CR, the chaos Experiment run run gets triggered.
+- **Event tracker**: An optional component capable of triggering an automated chaos experiment based on a set of conditions defined for any given resource in the cluster.
+It manages EventTrackerPolicy CR, which is a set of conditions validated by the event tracker.
+If the current state of the tracked resources matches the state defined in the EventTrackerPolicy CR, the chaos experiment is triggered.
 This feature can only be used if GitOps is enabled.

-- **Chaos exporter**: An optional component that facilitates external observability in Litmus by exporting the chaos metrics generated during the chaos injection as time-series data to the Prometheus DB for its processing and analysis.
+- **Chaos exporter**: An optional component that facilitates external observability in HCE.
+This is achieved by exporting the chaos metrics generated during the chaos injection as time-series data to the Prometheus database for processing and analysis.